-44 and reliable means for consumers to submit a request to exercise their consumer rights under this 45 chapter.
-Such means shall take into account the ways in which consumers normally interact with 46 the controller, the need for secure and reliable communication of such requests, and the ability of 47 the controller to authenticate the identity of the consumer making the request.
-Controllers shall not 48 require a consumer to create a new account in order to exercise consumer rights pursuant to 49 §46A-6O-3 of this code but may require a consumer to use an existing account. §46A-6O-5.
-Responsibility according to role; controller and processor.
-1 (a) A processor shall adhere to the instructions of a controller and shall assist the controller 2 in meeting its obligations under this chapter.
-Such assistance shall include: 3 (1) Taking into account the nature of processing and the information available to the 4 processor, by appropriate technical and organizational measures, insofar as this is reasonably 5 practicable, to fulfill the controller's obligation to respond to consumer rights requests pursuant to 6 the provisions of §46A-6O-3 of this code; 7 (2) Taking into account the nature of processing and the information available to the 8 processor, by assisting the controller in meeting the controller's obligations in relation to the 9 security of processing the personal data and in relation to the notification of a breach of security of 10 the system of the processor pursuant to §46-2A-102 of this code in order to meet the controller's 11 obligations; 12 (3) Providing necessary information to enable the controller to conduct and document data 13 protection assessments pursuant to the provisions of §46A-6O-6 of this code.
-14 (b) A contract between a controller and a processor shall govern the processor's data 15 processing procedures with respect to processing performed on behalf of the controller.
-The 16 contract shall be binding and clearly set forth instructions for processing data, the nature and 17 purpose of processing, the type of data subject to processing, the duration of processing, and the rights and obligations of both parties.
-The contract shall also include requirements that the 18 19 processor shall:
+(e) A controller shall establish, and shall describe in a privacy notice, one or more secure and reliable means for consumers to submit a request to exercise their consumer rights under this chapter.
+Such means shall take into account the ways in which consumers normally interact with the controller, the need for secure and reliable communication of such requests, and the ability of the controller to authenticate the identity of the consumer making the request.
+Controllers shall not require a consumer to create a new account in order to exercise consumer rights pursuant to

+49 §46A-6O-3 of this code but may require a consumer to use an existing account.

+\$46A-6O-5.
+Responsibility according to role; controller and processor. (a) A processor shall adhere to the instructions of a controller and shall assist the controller in meeting its obligations under this chapter.
+Such assistance shall include:

+- (1) Taking into account the nature of processing and the information available to the processor, by appropriate technical and organizational measures, insofar as this is reasonably practicable, to fulfill the controller's obligation to respond to consumer rights requests pursuant to the provisions of §46A-6O-3 of this code; - 7 (2) Taking into account the nature of processing and the information available to the 8 processor, by assisting the controller in meeting the controller's obligations in relation to the 9 security of processing the personal data and in relation to the notification of a breach of security of 10 the system of the processor pursuant to §46-2A-102 of this code in order to meet the controller's 11 obligations;